 ● Countries can voluntarily sign treaties that bind them to avoid behaviour that threaten each other.

-● The United Nations has also had some successes: providing arbitration services to avoid wars, judging when to use military force, and arranging peacekeeping for ceasefires.
+● The UN has also had some successes: providing arbitration services to avoid wars, judging when to use military force, and arranging peacekeeping for ceasefires.
 Almost every country has signed up to its framework of rules (although there have been many breaches).

-The current system of international law is described in more detail below:
+The current framework of international law is described further in the following sub-sections:

-● The UN Security Council is its supreme authority (126.96.36.199), with five permanent members having the right of veto.
-Its authority is more dependent on political negotiation than on fixed rules, though, and some of its decisions have been ignored with impunity.
+● The UN Security Council is its supreme authority (126.96.36.199), with five Permanent Members (the P5) having the right of veto.
+It acts as both political authority and legal system, but disagreements between the P5 have prevented it from working properly.
+Some of its decisions have been ignored with impunity.

 ● There are several International Courts of Law to deal with different kinds of dispute (188.8.131.52).
 They operate with the consent of those who have signed up to them.

-● The Geneva conventions deal with the conduct of war and related issues (184.108.40.206), obliging signatories to prosecute breaches through their own courts.
+● The Geneva Conventions deal with the conduct of war (184.108.40.206).
+They protect civilians and prisoners of war, obliging signatories to prosecute breaches through their own courts.

 ● The Security Council can permit the use of force (18.104.22.168), but an emerging agreement on the ‘Responsibility to Protect’ people who are being oppressed by their governments has floundered.